techgnosis/tanzu-gitops/README.md

 1. Edit the clone
 1. Cliick "Settings"
 1. Click "Advanced"
-1. Add the following events query `events(name="jmusselwhite*")`
+1. Add the following events query `events(name="tanzu-gitops-spring-petclinic-deploy")`
 1. In your dashboard at the top right where it says "Show Events" change it to "From Dashboard Settings".
 This will cause your events query to be the source of events for all charts in your dashboard.

 ### TODO
 * Need to deploy MySQL for PetClinic
-* Make an adoptopenjdk image with all the PetClinic dependencies in it
-* Write Wavefront Concourse task
-* How to install everything at once
 * How do you provide a username and password to `pks get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.